FelixRiddle/good-roots-pug-view/docs/Security.md

 The user's ID could be used here.

 Using user id to create folders that contain images.

-- [ ] Fix CSP Policies to be more strict

-# Security tests

-- [ ] An authenticated person can't edit someone else's property

 # Only admin routes